 Crop Sensor Advantages

-This also works for up close subjects.
-Macro photography is a great field of photography that a crop sensor can help immensely.
+This also works for up-close subjects.
+Macro photography is a field of photography that a crop sensor can help with immensely.

-There is no easy way to decide if a crop sensor for full frame camera is for you.
-It will depend on a few things; namely your budget and your cameras’ use.
+There is no easy way to decide whether a crop sensor or a full-frame camera is for you.
+It will depend on several things; mostly your budget and your intended use for it.

-If you are photographing objects very far away, a crop sensor camera gets you closer to them without any extra cost.
-No need to buy extra lenses or equipment.
+If you are photographing objects far away, a crop sensor camera gets you closer to them without any extra cost.

-Having an array of lenses means that no matter what you are capturing, it is still possible.
+Having an array of lenses means that no matter what you are capturing, it is still possible with either system.

 Instead of 16mm-24mm, 50mm and 70mm-200mm lenses, you can find 11mm-16mm, 35mm and 50mm-135mm lenses to cover the same focal length.

 Your choices are plenty for smaller systems, such as Micro Four Thirds, too.

 In the end, your camera is only a tool for you.
 World-famous works have been created with all the different sizes of sensors.
 You’ll not be limited by either crop or full-frame.